StevenWells/AfricaNowcasting/README.md

 `--reprocess`: Boolean argument.
 If `True`, reprocess the file even if it has already been processed.
 Default is `False`.
 Useful for infilling historical data where missing data is intermittent.<br />
 `--getPoints`: Boolean argument.
 Extract values of rainfall rate from image at set of (hard-coded) locations and save to .csv file.
 Default is `False`. <br />
 `keepMSG`: Boolean argument.
 Retain the full domain image as downloaded from the HSAF sftp and archive.
 Default is `True`.

+### Land Modification Factor

+This product provides a quantitative estimate of how the likelihood of intense convective rainfall is modified by the land surface.
+It is derived from a combination of daytime Land Surface Temperature (LST) anomalies, observed from Meteosat Second Generation (MSG), and historical data encapsulating the statistical relationships between convective cores and LST anomalies (LSTA).
+The raw .gra files are converted into GeoTIFF for display on the Africa Noecasting portal.

+Script: **lmf_convert.sh**

+Usage: ./lmf_convert.sh [-m, --mode] [-d, --outdir] [-s, --startDir] [-e, --enddir]<br /><br />
+`[-m, --mode]`: Pick up most recent files (`realtime`) or process older files based upon a date range (`historical`)<br />
+`[-s, --startDate]`: Start date for historical processing (only necessary if running in historical mode ).
+Format is  YYYYMMDDm<br />
+`[-e, --endDate]`: Start date for historical processing (only necessary if running in historical mode ).
+Format is YYYYMMDD<br />
+`[-d, --outDir]`: Explicity define a path to output the data to.
+If not included, defaults to the Lancaster SAN for display on the portal.
+Note that the files will be contained within the a subdirectory of `outDir` based on the year and month of the file. <br />